 - Ella Mae’s, Brownsburg – This sweet boutique is in the center of Brownsburg.
 While it’s a tad off the beaten path as far as shopping goes, it’s worth a visit.
 You can find clothing and accessories here (hats, boots, belts, winter items) that anyone from teenagers to seniors can enjoy and find stylish.

 - Brick & Belle, Avon – While Avon boasts many chain stores, I love Brick & Belle because it offers many of the latest fashions in boutique style, including plus sizes!
 They have a children’s section as well as a large variety of accessories, home decor and gifts.
-And it’s located right next to a brand-new Starbucks, making it easy to caffeinate before shopping!
+And it’s located right next to Starbucks, making it easy to caffeinate before shopping!

 - Seize the Night Designs, Danville – This boutique is unique in that it specializes in custom jewelry and accessories, hand-stamped pieces and jewelry made from vintage items.
 Pieces can even be customized.
 This store also features a small collection of gifts, artwork and boutique clothing.